 The techniques outlined earlier help solve specific challenges and are not simply all thrown in to prove/disprove every hypothesis.

-If you use them appropriately, they can help you to improve the efficiency and effectiveness of your audits, and also help your team to provide additional value to your stakeholders.
+If used appropriately, they can help improve audit efficiency and effectiveness - providing additional value to stakeholders.

 Have you used any of these or other contemporary techniques in conducting analytics for your internal audits?